American propaganda during World War II: Anti-Italian

 Mussolini also appeared in situations ridiculing him.
 Editorial cartoons depicted him as a two-bit dictator.
 Italians were often stereotyped as evil in films and posters.
 Italy, often mocked as the "soft underbelly of the Axis" early in the war, was the first of the major Axis powers to see war approaching its home territory due to nearby defeats in North Africa.

 Propagandistic treatment of Italy changed as Sicily became the first part of Europe to be stripped by the British and Americans from Axis rule.
 American treatment of the Italian people, especially anti-fascist partisans, became much more sympathetic.
 American media made much of demonstrations of anti-fascist sentiment as evidence that the Italian people were not the enemy.
 The puppet regime of Benito Mussolini remained an object of derision and hatred, and German troops were seen as agents of oppression of the Italian people.
 One part or another of Italy would be a war zone until the final weeks of the European war.
-The death of Mussolini and his closest cronies would be presented as a fitting end to a tyrant.
+The death of Mussolini and his allies would be presented as a fitting end to a tyrant.